CrossBreezeNL/CrossGenerate/Documentation/docs/Examples/index.md

 # Examples

-We created a set of examples as a starting point to use CrossGenerate.
+We have created a set of examples as a starting point to use CrossGenerate.
 Please consult the examples for your technology here.

 ## Model